CsBigDataHub/working-with-vim/pages/vimwiki.md

 VimWiki supports diary entries, typing `<Leader>w<Leader>w` creates a new entry based on today's date.
 This makes it easy to create a new entry to jot down notes to.

+Calendar plugin

+Create Diary index

+## Search

+Use `:VWS /term/` to search.
+Use `:lopen` to see all results